HarryLuoo/25fall/ece535/535_note.typ

 #outline(indent: auto,depth:2)
 #pagebreak()

+= Wave particle Nature and Matter waves

-= 1c Diffraction and the nunncertainty principle
+=  Diffraction and the nunncertainty principle
 == REsolution limits in electron and light microscopy == Diffraction of matter waves